BarkBarkUnyu/shock/README.md

 Some actions require a greater deal of skill and/or time.
 These are Turn Actions, and a acting unit declares to use them immediately at the start of his turn.
 If any action points have been spent, they will have to wait until next turn to attempt it.

-Turn Actions apply as such things like Reloading, Clearing Jams, Climbing, Picking Locks, Kicking Doors, Setting Explosives, etc. At the end of every turn, Action rolls are made for these against the unit skills, and if pass they succeed in their action and may continue freely on their next turn.
+Turn Actions apply as such things like Clearing Jams, Climbing, Picking Locks, Kicking Doors, Setting Explosives, etc. At the end of every turn, Action rolls are made for these against the unit skills, and if pass they succeed in their action and may continue freely on their next turn.
 If they fail they are not successful and may choose to spend next turn trying again with a +1 bonus or give up.

 ---